 Around that time, several dancers from the visiting Cuban “Lady Salsa” show remained in London.
 Collaborating with Jim Layne and Susan Hacker, they began teaching Casino to a large audience.
 Jim and Susan also began a Timba night in August of 2001 at the Buffalo Bar in Highbury.
 Other Cuban based nights and events were cropping up and gaining in popularity.

 All was not well, however, as fresh CD releases had all but dried up.
 Those that did reach us were of ever deteriorating quality.
 Part of the problem was a decentralisation of music publishing which made it ever harder to track down new material.
 More fundamentally, the bands were becoming an extension of Varadero.
 Their music targeted the ears that had the money while losing connection to their inspiration- urban Cuban life.
 If originality and authenticity is what drew us to Timba in the 1990’s, after a wave of CDs in 2000 that filtered through and sustained us for some years, the new releases were increasingly clichéd and lacking in spark.
 La Casa Cubana broke the routinism of conveyor belt mainstream Salsa and showed that Timba could draw a crowd here, but by 2004, for lack of fresh input, we were only establishing our own routine.
-It was little loss, then, when La Casa Cubana doors shut and later, unable to source new material, TimbaMerchant’s shutters came down.
+It was little loss, then, when La Casa Cubana doors shut for venue refurbishment and later, unable to source new material, TimbaMerchant’s shutters came down.